DoctorWkt/acwj/31_Struct_Declarations/Readme.md

   + the definition of a named struct
   + the definition of an unnamed struct followed by a variable of this type
   + the definition of a struct within another struct or union
-  + the definition of a variablt of a previously defined struct type
+  + the definition of a variable of a previously defined struct type

 At first, I wasn't sure where to fit in the parsing of structs.
 Should I assume that we are parsing a new struct definition, but bail out when I